Getting realistic about retirement

 If you are in the 45 – 55 age bracket you might be at a point in your life where your income is getting higher, but your commitments and expenses are also greater.
 You might also be starting to plan for your future financial security.
 We can work with you to make the most of your investments and super to build towards your retirement whilst still affording your commitments and protecting your family.

 At this stage in your life, we can give you the sophisticated advice you need.

 Meet John and Sara…

-John is a member of a few sporting clubs which keep him active when he’s not traveling overseas for work.
-Sara loves to organize weekends away with family friends.
+John is a member of a few sporting clubs which keep him active when he’s not travelling overseas for work.
+Sara loves to organise weekends away with family friends.
 They value their social time and look forward to more of it in retirement.

 John has his own self-managed super fund (SMSF) and sees a financial adviser.
 Sara has never taken much of an interest in her superannuation fund but with retirement on the horizon, she decides to attend the next review meeting with John and his adviser.